 Value growth in wound care over the forecast period is likely to be the result of overall increases expected in the average unit price of wound care, with the higher prices likely to be driven by imported brands.
-Despite the Tunisian government pushing for local production, a large majority of wound care products are still imported in 2020 and this is likely to remain the same across the forecast period.
+Despite the Tunisian government pushing for local production, and COVID-19 having an impact on imports, a large proportion of wound care products are still imported in 2021 and this is likely to remain the same across the forecast period.

-There are opportunities for local manufacturers in wound care, as domestic production is being encouraged by the Tunisian government.
-There are also few players in this category, so whilst it is not expected that new, smaller players would be able to compete directly with the leaders, wound care has scope for new entries.
+There are still opportunities for local manufacturers in wound care, as domestic production is being encouraged by the Tunisian government.
+There are also few players in the category, so whilst it is not expected that new, smaller players would be able to compete directly with the leading players, wound care has scope for new entrants.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).